CodeKarno/ReadMeTest/README.md

 <!-- default file list end -->
 # BootstrapGridView  - Batch Edit - How to initialize ComboBox column on a row basis.

-This example shows how to get a value from other cell from a row on the client side and bind the combo box in the same row on the server side based on this value.
-This causes problems, because if you use the built-in ComboBox column, when you rebind it to a filtered data source, this data source applies to all rows, not just one.
-To fix that, use BootstrapComboBox control in EditItemTemplate and initialize it on a row basis.
+By default, the grid binds each ComboBox column to the full data source.
+This can cause performance problems in some situations.
+To avoid them, you can use the EditItemTemplate and initialize each route, as shown in this sample.
 A similar approach is demonstrated in [ASPxGridView - Batch editing - How to use the EditItemTemplate](https://www.devexpress.com/Support/Center/Question/Details/T618940/aspxgridview-batch-editing-how-to-use-edititemtemplate) example

 ><b>NOTE:</b> The following code is written for BootstrapGridView, but you can also use it with an ASPxGridView, if you make the appropriate changes.
 The general approach does not change.